-I have Photoshop (cost me an arm and a leg!) and yet I instead use Canva to design my Pinterest graphics.
+I have Photoshop and yet I always use Canva to design my Pinterest graphics.

 It is incredibly easy (and free) to design a pin on Canva.
-They have a bunch of templates to choose from.
-Just pick one, change the text, change the colors and change the image.
+Browse their Pinterest templates, pick one you like, change the text, change the colors and change the image.